iAniket23/FissionMunk/README.md

 pygame.quit()
 ```

 Congrats!
-You just made your fist simulation using Fissionmunk.
+You just made your first simulation using Fissionmunk.
 Well even though it doesnt quite look like a reactor but you can play around with it add more control rods and moderators and it will start resembling close to a 2D representation of a nuclear reactor

 ### Documentation Overview